We may earn a commission when you buy through links in our articles. Learn more.

 Reasons to avoid

-The Dalmatian puppies introduced in this deck offer some delightful new play options, including the opportunity to add 99 copies of Tail Wagger to your deck (you’ll need to buy 94 extra cards of that name if you want to make it happen, though).
+The Dalmatian puppies introduced in this deck offer some delightful new play options, including the opportunity to add 99 copies of Tail Wagger to your deck (you’ll need to buy 94 extra copies if you want to make it happen, though).
 Combine this with some card draw and search options, and you’ve got the beginnings of something beautiful.

 Rise of the Floodborn – Amber and Sapphire